knowdaut/React/README.md

 # Weather App

-by Noah Daught and Tyler Wallace
+by Nicholas Daut and Tyler Wallace

 ## API info

 The Weather App utilizes a free version API, [Open Weather Map](https://openweathermap.org/).

+The specific API used are Current Weather Data and One Call API.

 This API gives users access to realtime, future, and historical weather information for anywhere on the globe.